-To get out and explore the island you can hire a car (we offer our guests a discount with Hertz), take an organised tour around the island or hire your own bus and driver.
+To get out and explore the island you can hire a car, take an organised tour around the island or hire your own bus and driver.

 While there are organised tours to Hideaway Island Marine Sanctuary, The Secret Garden and Mele Cascades, you can do these independently by flagging down a local bus driver.

 For more info, current prices and specials on these tours and accommodation/flight packages, email us.